Aganocrossus urostigma

 Aganocrossus urostigma, is a species of dung beetle found with a widespread distribution from Southern Afghanistan, Pakistan, India, Sri Lanka, Nepal, Bhutan, China; Taiwan, Korean Peninsula, Japan, towards Vietnam, Laos, Cambodia, Thailand, Malaysia: Malacca and Borneo; Indonesia, Philippines, and Russia.

 Adult beetles are active from early June to late September.
 They are commonly observed from the droppings of horses and cows and sometimes from human excreta.
-Ecological niches include both deciduous forests and light forests yachts as well as open spaces.

 This species was formerly a member of the genus Aphodius.